animal-tree/BrokenWisdomsExtendedEditions/5-Early-work-in-program.md

 I should add: I got an [honorable mention](https://www.research.gov/grfp/AwardeeList.do?method=loadAwardeeList) (type in Samuel Lerman under "Search by Name" and select "All Years") in the NSF GRFP, with all excellent reviews and the only doubt being that (at the time) I didn't have any publications.
 That is a highly competitive fellowship, but I received no funding due to that reason.
 Oh, the excellent reviews were for that very idea (composing relations querying associative memories) that I just qualified with an unnecessary disclaimer about acting professional, because despite the passion with which I considered these ideas (even entering "hypnogogic states"), I always acted professionally.
 This was my area exam, 2nd year as PhD student in program: [here](https://docs.google.com/presentation/d/1LK0urIs8yu_e7HyZ-VQoDJUiGpPeTPEUgfhjK5Kw_7w/edit?usp=sharing).
 Deep learning professor Chenliang Xu, at that area exam, asked me how I planned to do "relational representations", and I turned to slide 11, and taught them MHDPA.
 My then-advisor Henry Kautz didn't like that I called it "relational reasoning", but that is now a convention.
 In his defense, he told me I "passed with flying colors."
 To be fair to Chenliang, the advisor who decided I didn't have enough papers when he decided to leave (when I published 2 in the 3 years under him), it was and still is impressive to me that of all of them he was the only one who inquired on *how* I planned to do relational representations.
 MHDPA is the method that today underpins large-language models like ChatGPT, and ViTs.
 See [here](https://github.com/slerman12/BrokenWisdoms/blob/Ancillary/Conv-is-all-you-need.md) for an innovative explanation of them that I called "Conv is all you need", also teaching a little more than the succinctness would let on.

 > I also proposed these [bio-inspired neurons]( https://drive.google.com/file/d/1i5hS2iDVuo24PnGicvn5dIZYXUzDfPAl/view?usp=share_link) to my semantic parsing class in 2018, to Henry, and again to Chenliang later.
-But, no one other than me particularly took an interest, despite the extremely original, intuitive understanding.
+But, no one other than me particularly took an interest, despite the extremely original, intuitive formulation.

+> TO DO: Describe disease modeling in its own section, as well as the Keras-type framework I built for medical modeling with long-term episodic memory, how that is still relevant via leveraging foundation model memory, and all the work I did at the medical center that I conveniently excluded here.

+Can include NSF GRFP documents.

+In progress: structure like this, and actually elaborate on the enormous work done:

+### Disease Prediction
+**2016 - 2020**

+### Persistent Biologically-Inspired RNN Cell
+**2018**

+### Long-Term Memory
+**2018 - today**

+### ChatGPT Underlying Method Innovation (Long Before Time Innovation of Underlying Method of MHDPA)
+**2018**